-To set up the car, you?re going to need a friend with a welder.
+To set up the car, you?re going to need a friend with a welder, perhaps something like an ahp tig welder.
 Buy this friend a lot of beer and keep him happy as he will be busy welding all of your car doors shut.
 I was lucky and had the guys at Third Street Auto Repair help me prep the car.
 They were the ones that suggested we weld the open differential into a solid axle (by welding the spider gears in place) for traction in the muddy arena.

 There are tons of sanctioning bodies in the hard hitting world of crash up derby.
 They seem to be organized county by county.
 Dutch Holland Racing Promotions (www.dutchhollandracingpromotions.net) is one in Northern California.
 The rules between clubs change a little, for instance most clubs have outlawed the full frame Chrysler Imperial because it is absolutely indestructible.
 Some clubs allow you to weld in a flat square cage at about chest height (four bars, one behind seat, one for each door and one at the firewall).
 Most clubs want you to chain down your hood.

 American?s love their automobiles second only to seeing their automobiles crashed.
 If the best part of NASCAR is the crashes, then skip the Fig Newton commercials and the endless yellow flag laps and just watch cars crash for an hour straight at the demolition derby.
 Because of the crowd there is a real adrenaline rush to crash up derbies.
 It?s muddy, hard hitting, smash mouth football, only with Cordobas and Monte Carlos.
 The engine noise is awesome, the smoke and fire is considered beautiful.
 When you?re in the car and you?re hitting, it?s addictive.
 You?ve always wanted to hit that idiot on the freeway who cut you off.
 The derby is your chance to see what that feels like.
 Note: Just in case you weren?t sure, it hurts like hell.